tchin25/tchin25/README.md

 I am a web developer focused mostly on JAM Stacking with Nuxt + Firebase, although I can do other stuff as well ;)

-I mostly work on web apps to help people learn and be more productive.
 Currently freelancing but open to being hired remote.

+Most of the project shown here are web apps targeted to help language learning and productivity.

+Also check out my <a href="https://barelylingual.net/">language learning blog</a> if you're interested.

 <details>
  <summary><strong>Recent Projects</strong></summary>